11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Therefore, with advanced DWI and DTI techniques, the MRI tests can be conducted quickly in a baby with suspected HIE, and there is a better possibility to prognosticate and predict neurodevelopmental outcomes, such as cerebral palsy.

-According to researchers, MRI may also be performed during the application of therapeutic hypothermia without adversely affecting the therapy’s efficacy.
 When there is a high suspicion of brain injury prior to birth, it is a key clinical indicator to perform MRI during the brain cooling process because this would allow for adjustment of the therapy for better outcomes.

 It’s noteworthy that during the first 24 hours after the HIE birth injury, the MRI may provide false-negative results—meaning that even though an HIE injury has occurred it is not visible on the MRI at this time.
-At this time, cranial ultrasound performed by trained medical professionals should be the first neuroimaging modality of choice to assess the presence of brain damage.

-Computed tomography (CT) should only be used in emergency when cranial ultrasound is not available because of the radiation-related future malignancy risks and the risk of damage to the baby’s intellectual development.
+Computed Tomography (CT) should only be used in emergency when cranial ultrasound is not available because of the radiation-related future malignancy risks and the risk of damage to the baby’s intellectual development.

 The Newborn Brain Society Guidelines and Publications Committee recommends that an MRI for babies with HIE should be performed immediately after therapeutic hypothermia (or two to five days after birth) to confirm the HIE diagnosis and predict outcome.